 In June 2020, the Company entered into a commitment agreement ("PACT Commitment Agreement") with PACT Pharma, Inc. ("PACT") to jointly develop and test a next generation personalized anti-cancer T-cell therapy against solid tumors.
 The Company paid PACT an upfront non-refundable payment of \$50.0 million upon execution of the PACT Commitment Agreement.
-In November 2020, the parties agreed to suspend research and development activity under the PACT Commitment Agreement, and neither party would be required to conduct any further work under the development plan (including manufacturing development) nor incur any financial obligations (including milestone payments) that might otherwise arise, for as long as the parties continued to negotiate in good faith to resolve the issues that have arisen between them relating to the PACT Commitment Agreement.
+In November 2020, the parties agreed to suspend research and development activity under the PACT Commitment Agreement, and neither party would be required to conduct any further work under the development plan (including manufacturing development) nor incur any financial obligations (including milestone payments) that might otherwise arise, for as long as the parties continued to negotiate in good faith to resolve the issues that had arisen between them relating to the PACT Commitment Agreement.

 In June 2020 in connection with the entry into the PACT Commitment Agreement, the Company also entered into a stock purchase agreement with PACT ("PACT SPA"), pursuant to which the Company purchased 17,806,901 shares of PACT Series C-1 convertible preferred stock at a purchase price of \$2.81 per share.
-As of the purchase date, the estimated fair value of the Series C-1 convertible preferred stock was \$2.05 per share, and the difference between the estimated fair value of the preferred stock as of the purchase date and the purchase price of \$13.6 million was deemed to be additional consideration for the PACT Commitment Agreement and recognized as research and development expense.
+As of the purchase date, the estimated fair value of the Series C-1 convertible preferred stock was \$2.05 per share, and the difference between the estimated fair value of the purchase date and the purchase price of \$13.6 million was deemed to be additional consideration for the PACT Commitment Agreement and recognized as research and development expense.
 As a result, the total upfront consideration paid in connection with the PACT Commitment Agreement was \$63.6 million and was included in research and development expenses.
 The remaining \$36.4 million associated with the PACT Series C-1 convertible preferred stock was recorded in other investments.
 In the fourth quarter of 2021, the Company fully impaired the remaining balance of \$36.4 million.
-See Note 5, Other Investments, for additional details regarding the PACT investment impairment.